Music of Puerto Rico: Reggae and Dancehall

 Puerto Rico has had its music scene for both reggae and dancehall artists, in addition to the local reggaetón genre, which had evolved in Puerto Rico primarily through reggae and dancehall influences from Panama and Jamaica.
 Local artists and bands such as Cultura Profética, Millo Torres y El Tercer Planeta, and Gomba Jahbari have received notable recognition on the island, as well as other reggae and dancehall acts in Puerto Rico.
 Reggae in Puerto Rico uses elements such as intricate horn arrangements and chord progressions to distinguish it from other styles of reggae, most notably Jamaican reggae.
 It is also sung primarily in Spanish and/or English, although Puerto Rican reggae can also be sung in other languages as well.
-Their variation of reggae has also been influenced by other music genres such as salsa, which originated in Puerto Rico, and jazz music which came from the United States, as their local reggae and dancehall musicians like to experiment with other genres and combine them with their style of reggae.
+Their variation of reggae has also been influenced by other music genres such as salsa, and jazz music which came from the United States, as their local reggae and dancehall musicians like to experiment with other genres and combine them with their style of reggae.

 Classical music

 The island hosts two main orchestras, the Orquesta Sinfónica de Puerto Rico and the Orquesta Filarmónica de Puerto Rico.
 The Casals Festival takes place annually in San Juan, attracting classical musicians from around the world.
 Since the nineteenth century there have been diverse Puerto Rican composers, including Felipe Gutierrez Espinosa, Manuel Gregorio Tavárez, Juan Morel Campos, Aristides Chavier, Julio C. Arteaga, and Braulio Dueño Colón.
 At the beginning of the 20th century, we find José Ignacio Quintón, Monsita Ferrer, and José Enrique Pedreira.
 Moving to the mid-20th century a new wave of composers appeared, some of them with a significant degree of nationalism.
 In this group are Amaury Veray, Héctor Campos Parsi, Jack Delano and Luis Antonio Ramírez.
-With more contemporary languages comes the musical scene of Rafael Aponte Led and Luis Manuel Álvarez.
+With more contemporary languages comes the musical scene of Rafael Aponte-Ledée and Luis Manuel Álvarez.
 From the 1970s on, a fair number of musicians add to the list, and, though, with different styles, they all had an imposing international flavor.
 Ernesto Cordero, Carlos Alberto Vázquez, Alfonso Fuentes, Raymond Torres-Santos, Alberto Rodríguez, William Ortiz-Alvarado, José Javier Peña Aguayo, Carlos Carrillo and Roberto Sierra belong to this group.